Spectral rigidity of two-dimensional Liouville tori: A second variation approach: Proof of Theorem

-By Proposition~\ref{prop:geom RT} part (1), the geodesic $\tilde \gamma^{(0)}$ of the rational torus is a minimizer of the $g_0$-Riemannian distance between its end-points.
-Therefore, the reparametrized curve $\gamma^{(0)}$ minimizes the energy functional $E^{(0)}$.
-It follows that the Hessian $\dif^2_{\gamma^{(0)}}E^{(0)}$ is positive semi-definite. \footnote{We remark that the proof of Proposition~\ref{prop:geom RT} (3) actually shows that any geodesic lying in a rational torus has no conjugate points over a period.
-This is consistent with the Morse index theorem, which states that the dimension of the maximal subspace on which $d^2_\gamma E$ is negative definite coincides with the number of conjugate points along $\gamma$, counted with multiplicity.} In particular, for any variation $\delta$ fixing endpoints and any $c \in \R$, we have
+By Proposition~\ref{prop:geom RT} part (1), the geodesic $\gamma^{(0)}$ minimizes the $g_0$-distance between its endpoints.
+Therefore, since $\gamma^{(0)}(t)$ has unit-speed, it also minimizes the energy functional $E^{(0)}$ (with fixed endpoints).
+It follows that the Hessian $\dif^2_{\gamma^{(0)}}E^{(0)}$ is positive semi-definite (see, for example, Theorem~\ref{thm:variation of geod}). \footnote{We remark that the proof of Proposition~\ref{prop:geom RT} (3) actually shows that any geodesic lying in a rational torus has no conjugate points over a period.
+This is consistent with the Morse index theorem, which states that the dimension of the maximal subspace on which $\dif^2_\gamma E$ is negative definite coincides with the number of conjugate points along $\gamma$, counted with multiplicity.} In particular, for any variation $\delta$ fixing endpoints and any $c \in \R$, we have